Subham-Maity/basic-chatapp/README.md

 # Tutorial
 _____________________

-Okay, I will rewrite the article using step by step instructions for the server and the client.

 # How to use Socket.io at a basic level

 Socket.io is a library that enables real-time, bidirectional and event-based communication between the browser and the server.
 It is built on top of the WebSocket protocol and provides additional features like fallback to HTTP long-polling or automatic reconnection.